Medical Geography in Global Health | BS

 Semester Five

-Medical geography core course 3 3
+Medical geography core course (Critical Tracking) 3 3

 Semester Six

-Medical geography core course 3
+Medical geography core course (Critical Tracking) 3 3

 Semester Seven

-Geography techniques course (Critical Tracking) 3-4
+Geography Techniques course (Critical Tracking) 3-4

-Geography elective (Critical Tracking) 3-4
+Geography BS MGGH elective (Critical Tracking) 3-4

 Electives (3000 level or above, not in major) 6